CamWeil/MATH4610/softwaremanual/nmqproots.md

         disc = b*b - 4*a*c;

    The value of this discriminant is then used to determine how the roots of the polynomial should be calculated.
-If the discriminant is positive or zero, then the roots are real and are given as:
+If the discriminant is positive or zero, then the roots are real and as such are given as:

         x1 = (-b + sqrt(disc))/(2*a);
         x2 = (-b - sqrt(disc))/(2*a);

-   If the discriminant is negative, then the roots are complex and so are given as:
+   If the discriminant is negative, then the roots are complex and as such are given as:

         xreal = -b/(2*a);
         ximag = sqrt(-disc)/(2*a);